odf/webGavrog/README.md

     npm install
     npm run build-dev

-Then open the file `public/index.html` in the browser.
+Then open the file `dist/index.html` in the browser.

-If that does not work, try starting a local web server on the `public` directory, e.g.
+If that does not work, try starting a local web server on the `dist` directory, e.g.

-    (cd public && python -m SimpleHTTPServer 8000)
+    (cd dist && python -m SimpleHTTPServer 8000)

 Then use the URL `localhost:8000` in the browser.